-Parents and / or carers will be made aware of what their children are being asked to do online, including the sites they will asked to access and be clear who from the school and if their child is going to be interacting with online.
-(KCSIE 2022, paragraph 139).
+Parents and / or carers will be made aware of what their children are being asked to do online, including the sites they will be asked to access and be clear who from the school and if their child is going to be interacting with online.

-xxxv.
+xxxiv.
 Filters and monitoring

-Whilst considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, our Board of Governors will do all they can to limit our children's / pupils' exposure to the above risks from the school'sIT system.
+Whilst considering their responsibility to safeguard and promote the welfare of children and provide them with a safe environment in which to learn, our Board of Governors will do all they can to limit our children's exposure to the above risks from the school's IT system.
+Please see sections 36 and 37.

-xxxvi.
+xxxv.
 Youth produced sexual imagery, nudes/semi-nudes, sexting, up-skirting